3rky/Sorting-Visualizer/README.md

   - Quick Sort
 - Adjustable speed and array size
 - Intuitive UI
-- used different color combination
+- Used different color combination
-- also added an button for daylight.
+- Also added an button for daylight.
-- gave some good touch to UI.
+- Gave some good touch to UI.

 ### Prerequisites